marianoguerra/riak-core-tutorial/source/starting.rst

     This file is where we configure some advanced things of our application that don't go on our `tanodb.config` file, here we configure riak_core and our `logging library <https://github.com/basho/lager/>`_

-config/sys.config
-    This is a standard Erlang application file, you can read more about it in the `Erlang documentation for sys.config <http://www.erlang.org/doc/man/config.html>`_

 config/vars.config
     This file contains variables used by relx to build a release, you can